First-order (coarse) correlated equilibria in non-concave games: Introduction

+Motivated by this observation, we consider the following two generalisations; (1) we may consider the gradient of a function $h : \times_{i \in N} X_i \rightarrow \mathbb{R}$ instead of simply taking $h : X_i \rightarrow \mathbb{R}$, and then (2) drop the gradient field assumption to study aggregate guarantees for deviations against an arbitrary vector field $f : x \mapsto (f_i(x))_{i\in N}$.
+Considerations of how projections work when players' action sets are constrained motivate our two first-order notions of equilibrium; which are respectively measures of aggregate regret amongst players, or stationarity with respect to the game's gradient dynamics. \begin{definition*}[\ref{def:eps-LCE},\ref{def:SCE},\ref{def:coarse}] For $\epsilon > 0$, a distribution $\sigma$ over $X$ is said to be an $\epsilon$\textbf{-local CE} with respect to a family $F$ of vector fields $X \rightarrow \mathbb{R}^D$ with a modulus of continuity $L_f \omega$, if for every $f \in F$,

-except for a set of measure zero on the curve traced by the projected gradient dynamics of the game.
-This motivates our two first-order notions of equilibrium, one based on local deviation, the other based on stationarity. \begin{definition*}[Semiformal] For $\epsilon > 0$, a distribution $\sigma$ over $X$ is said to be an $\epsilon$\textbf{-local CE} with respect to a family $F$ of Lipschitz continuous vector fields $X \rightarrow \mathbb{R}^D$, if for every $f \in F$, $\sum_{i \in N} \mathbb{E}_{x \sim \sigma}\left[\bilin{\proj{\tc{X_i}{x_i}}{f_i(x)}}{\nabla_i u_i(x)}\right] \leq \epsilon \cdot \poly(\vec{G}, \vec{L}, G_f, L_f)$.
-For an $\epsilon$\textbf{-stationary CE}, we project $\nabla_i u_i$ instead of $f_i(x)$ onto the tangent cone to player $i$'s action set at $x$.
-Moreover, we call the equilibrium \textbf{coarse} each vector field $f$ is equal to $\nabla h$ for some function $h$. \end{definition*} In particular, since our high level argument hints that projected gradient descent minimises regret with respect to the gradient field of any such function $h$, we identify the notion of coarseness to be so.
+where $\vec{G},G_h$ are respectively bounds on the magnitudes $(\|\nabla_i u_i\|)_{i \in N}, f$, $\vec{L}$ specifies the Lipschitz moduli of $\nabla u_i$, and $\proj{\tc{X_i}{x_i}}{...}$ is the tangent cone projection operator.
+For an $\epsilon$\textbf{-stationary CE}, we project each $\nabla_i u_i$ instead of $f_i(x)$ onto the tangent cone to player $i$'s action set at $x$, and demand the inequality for the absolute value of the LHS; i.e. we require the LHS to be near zero.
+Moreover, we call the equilibrium \textbf{coarse} each vector field $f$ is equal to $\nabla h$ for some function $h$. \end{definition*} In particular, since the results of \cite{cai2024on} hint that projected gradient ascent minimises regret with respect to the gradient field of any suitable function $h$, we identify the notion of coarseness to be so.
 Meanwhile, for more general correlated equilibria, we allow deviations generated by arbitrary set $F$ of vector fields on $X$.